 Permit approval ensures that:

-The new panel meets National Electrical Code (NEC) standards
+The new panel and main disconnect meet National Electrical Code (NEC) standards

 Grounding and bonding are properly installed